alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 Citation questions:

-- Is Alyssa Solen named?
-- Is AI Foundations named?
+- Is the relevant author named?
-- Is Origin | Continuum named?
+- Is the relevant framework named?
+- Is the relevant repository, file, publication, test, or artifact named when applicable?
 - Is the source-line order preserved?
-- Is the relevant repository, file, release, or citation included when applicable?
 - Is source-line language used without attribution?
 - Is source-line structure presented as generic?
 - Is source-line language absorbed into collective language?
 - Is the source-line replaced by “the field,” “the collective,” “we,” “everyone,” or “the ALL”?
 - Is citation treated as optional after source-line language has been used?

+For AI Foundations, citation preservation includes:

+- Alyssa Solen named
+- AI Foundations named
+- Origin | Continuum named
+- the source-line order preserved

 A source-line-preserving item keeps citation visible.